gllmflndn/m2html/README.md

 ------------

 0. Requirements:
-  * MATLAB 5.3 or above
+  * MATLAB 5.3 or above, or GNU Octave
   * Operating system: any.

-1. Download the most recent release from this website.

-2. Extract files in your MATLAB Repository `/home/foo/matlab/` :
+1. Download the most recent release from this website and extract files in your MATLAB Repository `/home/foo/matlab/` (or clone this repository) :
 ```
 unzip m2html.zip
 ```
-3. Add the `m2html` directory in your MATLAB path:
+2. Add the `m2html` directory in your MATLAB path:
 ```matlab
 addpath /home/foo/matlab/m2html/
 ```
-4. Ready to use !
+3. Ready to use !
 ```matlab
 help m2html
 ```